-(under his breath so only Miller can hear)
+SARGE (under his breath so only Miller can hear) Damn fool. (beat) Sir.

-Damn fool.

-Sir.

-Captain, he's fast!
+REIBEN Captain, he's fast!

-(glances at Sarge, speaks to Reiben)

-Glad of it.
+MILLER (glances at Sarge, speaks to Reiben) Glad of it.

 On the other side of the street, crouches in a doorway with Jackson.
 Upham is a bit in shock, less from the nearness of the bullets than from what Miller just did for him.